Roller Coaster (Lagoon)

-The Roller Coaster is a wooden roller coaster located at Lagoon Amusement Park in Farmington, Utah.
-Built in 1921 and operating ever since, the Roller Coaster is the fifth oldest operating roller coaster in the world, the third oldest operating in the United States, and the oldest at Lagoon.
+Roller Coaster is a wooden roller coaster located at Lagoon Amusement Park in Farmington, Utah.
+Built in 1921 and operating ever since, Roller Coaster is the fifth oldest operating roller coaster in the world, the third oldest operating in the United States, and the oldest at Lagoon.

 History

-The Roller Coaster was designed by John A. Miller and opened in 1921.
+Roller Coaster was designed by John A. Miller and opened in 1921.
 In 1953, a fire that spread across the west side of the Midway damaged the coaster, meaning the station and lift hill had to be rebuilt.
 Over the years it has received computer upgrades and new trains.
 In 2005, it became an American Coaster Enthusiasts (ACE) Roller Coaster Landmark.
 In October 2012, it was listed on the National Register of Historic Places.

-In early 2018, new trains from Great Coasters International (GCI) replaced the former Philadelphia Toboggan Coasters (PTC) trains.
+In early 2018, new Millennium Flyer trains from Great Coasters International (GCI) replaced the former Philadelphia Toboggan Coasters (PTC) trains.
 The station was also reconfigured, with the entrance and exit swapped.

 Layout

-The Roller Coaster starts with a turn out of the station where it enters the lift hill.
+Roller Coaster starts with a turn out of the station where it enters the lift hill.
 The train rises 60 ft, and then plunges down the first hill, and up the next and down again around the west turn, into several more series of hills which gradually get smaller.
 It goes through two more turns before returning to the station.